 So, perhaps climb off your high horse and get real with yourself and the situation, at hand.
 The sooner we can collectively admit that condoms aren’t as popular as many of us like to pretend, the better off we’ll all be…especially if we can stop shaming Gay Buttsecks™ in the process.

-If you enjoyed this post or any of my other work, and consider buying me a beer and/or bourbon!
+If you enjoyed this post or any of my other work and wanna support, consider buying me some bourbon!